ashvardanian/ashvardanian.github.io/_posts/2020-08-01-visit-armenia.md

 ### What to do?

-* Food & Wine - the classical benefits of a third-world country!
+* Dining & wining - the classical benefits of a third-world country!
+  * Ararat Cogniac
+  * Areni Wine
+  * Some gloabl food ranking
-* Visit historical sights:
+* Visit historical sights.
   * Garni
   * Tatev
 * Art & Culture.
 I am not a big expert on this one, but here is what I enjoy:
   * Listening to Duduk - out ethnic flute-like musical instrument.
   * Watching traditional ethic dances or ballet in the main Opera building.
-* Active sports:
+* Active sports.
   * Beautiful hiking tracks & mountains.
   * Rafting on Hrazdan river.
-* Study!
-Armenia hosts some of the most advanced elementary and middle schools:
+* Study.
+Armenia hosts some of the most advanced **international** elementary and middle schools:
+  * UWC Dilijan
+  * TUMO
   * AYB
-  * TUMO
-  * UWC Dilijan

 Unfortunatelly, the same can't be said about our universities today, but I predict the situation will change in 10 years!

+> Add links to Instagram photos by

 ### Visa Requirements